theredsix/cerebellum/README.md

 A lightweight browser using agent that accomplishes user-defined goals on webpages using keyboard and mouse actions.

+## See It In Action

+Goal: `Find a USB C to C cable that is 10 feet long and add it to cart`

 [![Google Example Video](https://github.com/user-attachments/assets/811a64e2-b3d7-408c-bac2-c9bc3bd78f51)](https://github.com/user-attachments/assets/a0295ddb-6969-4946-a4ef-e0566730acee)

 ## How It Works